Bill Ramage ahead of Ron Hill in a Vets race

 Bobby Ronald East Kilbride AC

-A very good and reliable runner for East Kilbride Bobby Ronald ran in every sort of race on all surfaces including 12 Edinburgh to Glasgow relays in 13 years between 1975 and 1988 covering stages 1, 4, 5, 6 and 76.
+A very good and reliable runner for East Kilbride, Bobby Ronald ran in every sort of race on all surfaces including 14 successive Edinburgh to Glasgow relays between 1975 and 1988, covering stages 1, 4, 5, 6 and 7.
+A highlight was in 1977 when EK finished 6th – an excellent result for an “all local” team.

 Alexander Ross Kilbarchan H